agsh/onvif/README.md

 ```

 The tests use [happytime-onvif-server](https://github.com/agsh/happytime-onvif-server) as a test device,
-including integration suites for the v0.x compatibility layer (callback `Cam` and `onvif/promises`).
+including integration suites for the v0.x compatibility layer (`onvif/compatibility` and `onvif/compatibility/promises`).

 Thanks to [HappyTimeSoft](https://www.happytimesoft.com/index.html) for providing the opportunity to test the full ONVIF specification.